 If you’re looking for a quick stop for your kids to burn off some energy or take a break, this park is perfect!
 Your kids will love playing on the playgrounds, drawing on the sidewalk, or enjoying an outdoor concert.

 The Roundhouse Railroad Museum is the most complete antebellum railroad complex in all of the United States!
-You can see many historic railroad structures such as a print shop, blacksmith, and even a machine shop.
+You can see many historic railroad structures such as a print shop, a blacksmith, and even a machine shop.
 You can also see tons of interactive demos and trains here.

 This beautiful slice of paradise is 588 acres of Georgia’s Intracoastal waterway.
 This state park has excellent trails for hiking and seeing wildlife and playgrounds for the kids.